visibilityspots/blog/articles/puppet/ansible-orchestration.md

 But I am using [puppetdb](https://docs.puppetlabs.com/puppetdb/latest/index.html), and puppetdb has a great [API](https://docs.puppetlabs.com/puppetdb/2.2/api/index.html).
 So I could take advantage of it by using this great API, melting it down into an inventory script and using the json generated output through ansible.

-So I started coding in simple pure bash and got it working by writing a [puppetdb.sh](https://github.com/visibilityspots/ansible-puppet-inventory) dynamic inventory script.
-Together with the [puppet-ansible](https://github.com/visibilityspots/puppet-ansible) module I wrote for it I even got it automated too!
+So I started modifying the code example I found on codecentrec and got it working by writing a [puppetdb.sh](https://github.com/visibilityspots/ansible-puppet-inventory) dynamic inventory script.
+Together with the [puppet-ansible](https://github.com/visibilityspots/puppet-ansible) module it even got automated too!

 # still need some attention

 I need some time to look which processes it takes to run a command through ansible so I could specify more clear the sudoers file.

 Also the environments should be more abstract in my puppetdb.sh script without having to manually adapt the necessary puppetdb query files.

 # drinking cocktails

 From now on it only takes less than 5 minutes to push your code, get it through jenkins tests into a package on an apt or yum repository got pulled into a repository and deploy it through puppet using ansible on the development servers.
 All without any manual action, without any cron job all automated, glued the pieces together.

 I'll dig deeper into the whole deployment process later on, when I found time between drinking cocktails, looking at my daughter and living the dream.